 - Public Service: “The best of people are those who are most beneficial to people” (Hadith of the Prophet Muhammad, Al-Tabarani, Al-Mu’jam Al-Awsaṭ, 5937).

-To obtain and review a copy of MAPS’ current bylaws, dated January, 2021, contact us.
+To obtain and review a copy of MAPS’ current bylaws, most recently amended as of June 2022, please contact us.